aroff/bitchain/README.md

 # BitChain, a Bitcoin Blockchain implementation in Python

+Status: under development

-The library implements code for the following concepts:
+This library implements the steps for reading and creating transaction in the Bitcoin Blockchain.

 - Finite Fields
 - Elliptic Curves